 For fun, I processed the above picture in black and white and added a little bit of drama to it.
 Drama, just like the drama it took to get the shot.

 Ended at the Road

-The Punch Bowl: You have a short walk along a shall creek bed to get the the Devils Punchbowl.
+The Punch Bowl: You have a short walk along a small creek bed to get the Devils Punchbowl.
 Some spots it gets slick.
 It was a cakewalk compared to the stair set.

 Many Vantage Points: There are a number of places to view the ice curtain from on the ground inside the Devils Punchbowl.